spacecloud-io/space-docs/content/microservices/deployments/exposing-a-service.md

 ## Limitations

 - The routing module only works for incoming HTTP(s) based requests.
-Websokets are currently not supported.
+WebSockets are currently not supported.
 - Routing rules can be applied based on the `HOST`, `METHOD` and `URL` only of the incoming request.